cockroachdb/docs/cockroachcloud/cmek.md

 - CMEK can be enabled only on clusters created after April 1, 2022 (AWS) or June 9, 2022 (GCP).
 - To enable or revoke CMEK on a cluster, you must use the [Cloud API](/docs/cockroachcloud/cloud-api.html).
 It's not possible to enable CMEK using the {{ site.data.products.db }} Console.
 - If you add a new region to a cluster with CMEK enabled, the new region will not be protected by the CMEK key.
-- Rotating a CMEK key is not supported.
+- Rotating a CMEK key in {{ site.data.products.db }} is not supported.
+However, if your KMS supports key rotation without changing the key's URI, it will work as expected for a CMEK key.
 - Automatic backups for clusters on GCP are not encrypted by the CMEK key.

 ## See also